 Well Done!
 You have completed the registration process and are now a fully registered childminder!
 Before you can begin to fill your spaces, you must make sure you have certain things in place as a requirement of your registration and to protect you and the children and families you will provide care for, e.g. public liability insurance, driving insurance for childminding purposes, Information Commissioner’s Office (ICO) registration, etc. You may also need to source or purchase certain pieces of equipment.

-Our Post Registration Check-lists will ensure you have all of the necessaries covered:
+Our FREE Childminder Post Registration Checklist will ensure you have all of the necessaries covered.

 AMAZING!
 You are fully registered and have everything you need in place.
 All you need now is some children to mind!
 Think of all of the methods you can use to spread the word that you are open for business.